Taylor Russell: Early life

-Taylor Russell McKenzie was born on July 18, 1994 in Vancouver, British Columbia, and was raised in Vancouver, Toronto, and Montreal.
-Russell, who was born to a black father and a white mother, is biracial, and grew up mostly with her mother's side of the family.
+Taylor Russell McKenzie was born on July 18, 1994, in the small community of Deep Cove, North Vancouver, located near Vancouver, British Columbia.
+Russell was raised in Vancouver, Toronto, and Montreal.
+She has an older brother and a younger brother.
+Russell, who was born to a white mother and a black father, an actor of Jamaican descent, grew up mostly with her mother's side of the family.
+Her father's parents were in the Windrush generation and moved from Jamaica to England.
+Her father lived in England until he was seven and then moved to Montreal.
+As a child she would visit her grandparents in Montreal, Quebec.
+She is from a large family on her father's side.
 She recalled that growing up she felt unaccepted by her peers due to the color of her skin.
-Her parents struggled financially, and were constantly on the move, uprooting their lives sixteen different times to follow her father's career.
-Despite this adversity, Russell mentioned how in her younger years "there was always an opportunity for reinvention, to create something new.”
+Her parents faced financial struggles, leading the family to rely on welfare, and they were frequently compelled to relocate, uprooting their lives a total of sixteen times to accommodate her father's professional pursuits.
+Russell also began working at the age of 13.

-As a child, Russell was already artistically inclined, at first, she wanted to pursue a career in ballet and later to become a painter.
-At eighteen, she took her first acting class and finally found her place.
-She used her work savings to buy a car, and would drive to Los Angeles, to audition.
-When her money ran out, she would return home to work, until she had enough earnings to audition again.
-That routine went on for four years, until she landed her first major TV role.
+As a child, Russell was artistically inclined.
+She wanted to pursue a career in ballet, and later as a painter.
+At twelve, Russell learned to play the bass guitar.
+At eighteen, Russell took her first acting class, which led her to become interested in pursuing acting.
+She used her work savings to buy a car, and would drive to Los Angeles to audition.
+When money ran out, she would return home to work until she had enough earnings to audition again.
+Some of the jobs that Russell worked were at restaurants, a jewelry store, and a butcher's shop.
+This routine went on for four years until she landed her first major TV role.
+While living in Vancouver, she took a $15-an-hour job fulfilling orders at an Amazon warehouse.
+The day before her first shift, she was in a traffic accident and received an $8,000 insurance settlement for her back injury, which she used to move to Los Angeles.

 Career

+2012–2017: Rise to prominence

 Russell made her professional acting debut in 2012, with a small guest role in an episode of The CW medical drama series Emily Owens, M.D..
 In 2014, she starred as Lark Voorhies in the Lifetime television film The Unauthorized Saved by the Bell Story, and Jennifer in the Disney XD television film Pants on Fire.

 Russell made guest appearances in the CBC Television drama series Strange Empire (2015), the TNT science fiction series Falling Skies (2015), and the Freeform supernatural horror series Dead of Summer (2016).
 She also had roles in the teen drama film Before I Fall (2017) and the supernatural horror film Down a Dark Hall (2018).